primahafiz/seleksi-labpro-backend/README.md

 - sequelize (v6.2.13)

 ## How To Use
-You can run the server on local or access deployed server in .... and start to make request to the api with register account and then login.
+You can run the server on local with CLI or access deployed server on https://api-bnmo.herokuapp.com/.
+Firstly, to make request on the api you can register your account and then login.